wjallen/VersionControlWithGit/docs/docs/continuous_integration.rst

 near the top right: https://github.com/wjallen/pi-estimator

 Once you have forked your own copy of the repo, clone it to Frontera.
-Make sure you clone the SSH URL, and make sure you are not cloning it while inside another
+Make sure you clone the SSH URL from your fork of the repository, and make sure you are not cloning it while inside another repository:
-repository:

 .. attention::